Imagine if I could give you a magic pill that could instantly change the chemistry of your brain for the better.

 - Use your strengths or skills to serve someone.

-- Treat yourself with something you enjoy (Netflix, video game, music, massage, party, shopping, good food or whatever you like).
+- Treat yourself to something you enjoy (Netflix, video game, music, massage, party, shopping, good food, or whatever you like).

 - Spread kindness when someone needs it the most.

 - Look in the mirror and repeat “I love myself” until you do (courtesy of Kamal Ravikant’s book Love Yourself Like Your Life Depends on It).

 - Take a mini-vacation or a solitude holiday.